I’d almost always rather hear “No” than to hear “I don’t know”.

 - The team loses confidence in the leader.

-Hopefully if you follow this blog you know without me saying it that the answer shouldn’t always be no. I’ve written numerous posts about how good leaders empower rather than control.
-If, however, you know you’ve made your mind up, stop the guessing, stop building false hope, and tell me what you’re really thinking.
+Hopefully if you follow this blog you know without me saying it the answer shouldn’t always be no. I’ve written numerous posts about how good leaders empower rather than control.
+In fact, I’d be in favor of letting people mistakes before I would be in favor of telling them no – even when I sense no is the right answer.
+We learn best from mistakes.
+If, however, you know you’ve made up your mind, stop me from guessing, stop building false hope, and tell me what you’re really thinking.

 Leader, what door have you kept open even though you know you’ve already closed it?